yurboiandy/andeezcraft/README.md

 - [Itch.io Hosted](https://prestont500real.itch.io/webmc) (https://prestont500real.itch.io/webmc)

 > [!IMPORTANT]
-> **I am not affiliated with or employed by EaglerCraft or Eagtek.
-I solely host these sites.
-I do not own or work for EaglerCraft and am not affiliated with Mojang.**
+> **I am not affiliated, own, or work at Eagtek, Eaglercraft, Mojang, Microsoft, or Minecraft.
+I solely host these sites but I did not make, work on, or am affiliated with eaglercraft.**

 > [!CAUTION]
 > You may get DMCA by minecraft which is why i added the message above. **Remove at your own risk**.